NguyenZuy/my-dev-rules-knowledge/README.md

-# Development Rules & Best Practices
+# 📣 Welcome to **My Develop Rules & Knowledge**

-Welcome to the Development Rules & Best Practices guide!
-This document is designed to help ensure the development of high-quality, maintainable, and efficient code across my projects.
-Whether you are a new developer or a seasoned professional, this guide serves as a valuable resource for consistent and robust coding practices.
+Welcome to my personal collection of development guidelines, best practices, and insights.
+This repository serves as a comprehensive reference to help ensure consistent, efficient, and maintainable code across my projects, with a focus on Unity development.
+Whether you are new to the field or an experienced developer, these rules and principles can help you streamline your workflow and produce high-quality code.

 -------------------------------